TheSilvered/nest/docs/c_api/c_api-format.md

 **Description:**

-Prints a string to a Nest file object.
+Print a string to a Nest file object.

 !!!warning
     Do not use this function to print `Str` objects, use